Streaky Garza with 27, leads Iowa past Northwestern 75-62.

 Iowa shot 54% from the floor and was 8 of 15 on 3-point attempts in first half.
 Northwestern went through cold stretches and shot just 36%.
 Kopp, who led with 14 points after 20 minutes, was the notable exception going 5 of 11 from the floor, including two 3’s.

 Garza was 4-for-4 from the floor, including two 3s, in the opening 3:50 in to give Iowa a 10-9 lead.
-He missed his next three shots and was quiet for the rest of the period has he played 14 minutes in the half and 24 for the game,
+He missed his next three shots and was quiet for the rest of the period has he played 14 minutes in the half.

 The pace didn’t pick up early in the second half.
 Neither team scored until Northwestern's Robbie Beran hit a 3-point jumper 3:15 in.
 Iowa was especially cold, hitting just 4 of its first 14 shots in the period while it tried to nurse a lead.